 Integrated fox control

 Foxes are one of Australia's most serious pest animals.
-They are predators of livestock and native animals.
-Foxes carry various endemic diseases such as hydatids and mange.
-They also have the potential spread exotic diseases including rabies which would seriously threaten livestock, wildlife and human health should it enter the country.
+They are predators of livestock and native animals, and carry various endemic diseases such as hydatids and mange.
+Foxes also have the potential to spread exotic diseases including rabies which would seriously threaten livestock, wildlife and human health should it enter the country.

 Do not encourage foxes to become pets by feeding them.
 It is illegal to keep or sell established pest animals such as foxes without a permit.

 Before designing your fox control program, it is important to understand fox behaviour and ecology.
 The following should be considered in the design of your program:

 - Foxes are highly mobile and can travel up to 10 km per night.

 - Fox populations are very resilient.

 - Foxes are highly cryptic and opportunistic.